RebornBeat/PentaTrack-5-Point-Predictive-Center-Tracking/README.md

 - **Diagonal Centers** — Expand from 5-point to 9-point with four diagonal directions.
 - **Rich Node Metadata** — Attach velocity, confidence, timestamps, and parent lineage to every center.
 - **Velocity-Weighted Prediction** — Bias the prediction tree toward observed motion so it predicts where an object is *likely* going, not just where it *could* go.
+- **Inter-Center Drift Analysis** — Measure drift vectors from every predicted center to the actual new position, capturing how objects move *between* prediction points rather than chasing grid resolution.
+- **Velocity-Adaptive Drift** — Automatically adjust drift measurement sensitivity based on the object's speed so data stays meaningful at any velocity.
+- **Object-Type Awareness** — Attach object classification (car, human, drone, aircraft, etc.) to constrain predictions within the physical realm of possibility for that object type, eliminating false positives.
+- **Homing Intercept Prediction** — Project where a target will be when a pursuing object reaches it, with continuously refining intercept zones that converge as distance closes.

 Each extension is opt-in.
-You can run bare 5-point tracking with zero overhead, or stack all three for a fully weighted, diagonal-aware, metadata-rich prediction engine.
+You can run bare 5-point tracking with zero overhead, or stack everything for a fully weighted, drift-aware, object-classified, intercept-capable prediction engine.
 The architecture doesn't care — everything composes cleanly.

 This is not traditional single-centroid tracking.
 PentaTrack maps the *possibility space* of an object's movement at every frame.